JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ## Installation check

 Once tou have installed root, you need to check if all the features have been correctly installed.
-O

-pen a new shell and type:
+Open a new shell and type:
 ```shell
 root
 ```